 Custom claim by dragging the attribute from the

 authentication context area to the application area.

 As a result, the following happens:

-Customclaim is created in the authorization server and assigned to the app in an access token.
+Customclaim is created in the authorization server and assigned to be requested by the app.
 The

 Customscope (matching the claim name) is assigned to the claim automatically.

 Upon a successful authentication via an IDP, the application receives the requested scopes, including the